Notice of Privacy Practices

 Law Enforcement.
 We may disclose your PHI for law enforcement purposes as permitted by HIPAA, as required by law, or in response to a subpoena or court order.

 Health Oversight Activities.
 We may disclose your PHI to an oversight agency for activities authorized by law.
-These oversight activities include audits, investigations, inspections, and credentialing, as necessary for licensure and for the government to monitor the health care system, government programs, and compliance with civil rights laws.
+These oversight activities include audits, investigations, inspections, and credentialing, as necessary for licensure and the government to monitor the health care system, government programs, and compliance with civil rights laws.

 Judicial and Administrative Proceedings.
 If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order.
 We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process instituted by someone else involved in the dispute, but only if efforts have been made, either by the requesting party or us, to tell you about the request or to obtain an order protecting the information requested.